Mike11199/applyYourSelf---Job-Tracker/README.md

 ```

 </br>
--8/29/22 On the back end, the updateUser function in the authController.js file retrieves the user from the MongoDB database by userID, and updates values as needed.
+-On the back end, the updateUser function in the authController.js file retrieves the user from the MongoDB database by userID, and updates values as needed.
 This request also goes through the authentication middleware to ensure the jwt token is valid before this request to the server and database can be processed.
 </br>
 </br>